The Doyle Collection (“Doyle”, “we” or “us”) is committed to protecting and respecting your privacy.

 We are committed to protecting the security of your personal data.
 We use a variety of security technologies and procedures to help protect your personal data from unauthorised access and use.
 As effective as modern security practices are, no physical or electronic security system is entirely secure.
 We cannot guarantee the complete security of our databases, nor can we guarantee that information you supply will not be intercepted while being transmitted to us over the Internet.
 We do continue to revise policies and implement additional security features as new technologies become available.

-Though we do not seek actively to transfer personal data outside the EEA, some of the external third parties we deal with are based outside the EEA or process personal data outside the EEA, so their processing of your personal data will involve a transfer of data outside the EEA.
+Though we do not seek actively to transfer personal data outside the EEA/UK, some of the external third parties we deal with are based outside the EEA/UK or process personal data outside the EEA/UK, so their processing of your personal data will involve a transfer of data outside the EEA/UK.

-- Transferring your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission.
+- Transferring your personal data to countries that have been deemed to provide an adequate level of protection for personal data by the European Commission and UK Parliament.

-- Where we use providers based in the USA, we may transfer data to them if they are part of the Privacy Shield which requires them to provide similar protection to personal data shared between the Europe and the USA.
+- Where we use providers based in third-countries , we may transfer data using a valid transfer mechanism, such as entering into standard contractual clauses (SCC) which includes the international data transfer addendum required for the UK, which requires them to provide similar protection to personal data shared between Europe/UKand these third-countries.

-Please contact us if you want further information on the specific mechanism used by us when transferring your personal data outside the EEA.
+Please contact us if you want further information on the specific mechanism used by us when transferring your personal data outside the EEA/UK.

 How we use your personal data

-We will only use your personal data when the law allows us to.
-We use your personal data that we hold where it is necessary:
+We will only use your personal data when we have a lawful basis to do so.
+We obtain and use your personal data that we hold where it is necessary:

 - to take steps at your request prior to entering into a contract with you and to carry out our obligations arising from any contracts entered into between you and us including providing you with the services listed below;